TobiAdeniji94/TobiAdeniji94/README.md

 - 💡 Fun fact: I'm currently studying at AltSchool Africa [School of Software Engineering](https://altschoolafrica.com/schools/engineering) Class of 2022.
 - 🌱 I’m currently learning JavaScript, Reactjs, and Python.
 - 😊 I’m looking for help with open source projects, hackathons, internships, and entry-level opportunities.
-- 💼 Job interests: Software Engineer, Front Engineer, or UI Engineer (Intern or Junior level).
+- 💼 Job interests: Software Engineer or Data Analyst (Intern or Junior level).
 - 📫 You can contact me by emailing adenijitobi94@gmail.com.

 ---